 counseling on construction contracts and litigation for energy

 The firm also dabbles in renewable energy sources.
-A 20-attorney
+A strong wind

-strong wind power team, for example, advises companies on the ins
+power team, for example, advises companies on the ins and outs of

-and outs of financing and developing wind power projects.
+financing and developing wind power and alternative energy

 Managing Your Money